 Scanning a barcode or QR code is instantaneous and makes the reception, picking, and dispatch of goods much quicker than when using manual records.
 Additionally, using them on manufacturing orders can provide workers with quick access to their tasks and instructions.
 This all can lead to noticeable increases in worker productivity.

-Using a digital tracking system is essential for ensuring end-to-end traceability in many manufacturing or distributing companies.
+Using a lot tracking and traceability software is essential for ensuring end-to-end visibility in many manufacturing or distributing companies.
 Stock lot numbers assigned to batches of goods allow you to track individual parts of those lots, trace product nonconformity back to certain batches, and easily organize product callbacks when nonconformity is detected in a stock lot.
 Expiry date tracking helps you avoid expired goods from ending up in production or in the hands of customers.